What does your waist say about your health? According to a new study, a lot more than you’d think.

 The women in the Women’s Health Initiative study who had larger waists and more visceral fat were also more likely to smoke, get less physical activity and come from a lower socioeconomic background.
 All of these things can harm health on their own; having a lower socioeconomic status in particular contributes to chronic stress, which encourages the body to store fat in the abdomen.
 However, the association between a larger waist and increased risk of early death remained even after accounting for those other factors.
 Neuhouser said this suggests that visceral fat independently contributed to the increased health risks.

 What are health-care providers doing about this?
 Not as much as they could.
 Very few people have their waists measured in a doctor’s office.
 But based on the findings of this and previous studies showing excess fat around the midsection to be a health risk, that oversight may be a disservice to women of all BMI levels.
 Why the disconnect?
-Perhaps it’s because current guidelines from the American Heart Association, the American College of Cardiology and other groups only recommend waist measurement if someone’s BMI is above 30.
+Perhaps it’s because guidelines from the American Heart Association, the American College of Cardiology and other groups only recommend waist measurement if someone’s BMI is above 30.

-Why are we still hung up on BMI?
+Why are we hung up on BMI?

 Neuhouser said there’s a growing awareness in the research community that tracking BMI on its own isn’t a sufficient way to assess health risks.
 But this knowledge isn’t necessarily trickling down to the health-care setting.
 “I would suggest that BMI is a tool, but it’s not a perfect tool,” she said.
 “It’s just one point of information.
 Just because someone has a normal BMI doesn’t mean that they’re metabolically healthy.”